MostroP2P/blog/content/database-encryption.md

 ## What’s New?

+In today’s digital world, protecting sensitive information is more important than ever, especially in decentralized platforms like Mostro.
+That’s why we’re excited to announce a major upgrade in how Mostro Core keeps your secrets safe.

 Starting now, when an admin launches Mostro, they’ll see a friendly prompt:

 > **“Do you want to password encrypt your database?”**